rilianx/Research/papers/convexity_detection.md

 LSGO problems are not clearly defined in the introduction.
 Are discrete/continuous, convex/nonconvex, differentiable, have constraints?

 From introduction I do not fully understand **what decomposition methods actually do**.
 It should be explained in a much more detailed way.
+Also is not clear what do you mean with accuracy of the decomposition.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1MDAzMTMyMSwtMTcwMDg2NDYxLC0xMj
+eyJoaXN0b3J5IjpbMjkyMTA3ODc1LC0xNzAwODY0NjEsLTEyNz
-c5MjU4MzY1LDEzNDg3ODY5MjMsMTQyMTI4NzExLC0xMTMzNDYy
+kyNTgzNjUsMTM0ODc4NjkyMywxNDIxMjg3MTEsLTExMzM0NjI3
-NzIxLDE4NzU4NjI2MzYsLTE5MTAzNDQ0NDMsLTI4MjM5ODg5Ny
+MjEsMTg3NTg2MjYzNiwtMTkxMDM0NDQ0MywtMjgyMzk4ODk3LC
-wtMjAzODAzODkzMiwyNTUzMTQwMDUsLTc4ODcxNjY2LDE2ODI1
+0yMDM4MDM4OTMyLDI1NTMxNDAwNSwtNzg4NzE2NjYsMTY4MjU1
-NTMyOTEsLTE2MTE3MTIyMDUsLTIwODQ3MTkxMDhdfQ==
+MzI5MSwtMTYxMTcxMjIwNSwtMjA4NDcxOTEwOF19
 -->